Evasion Under Blockchain Sanctions: More Analyses of Service Usage

 \textbf{Private Proofs of Innocence in Railgun.} Railgun~\cite{railgunwiki} is an Ethereum-based privacy solution that features a mechanism known as \emph{Private Proofs of Innocence}.
 Deposits into newly created Railgun shielding tokens must wait for one hour to successfully pass an innocence proof before performing any interaction beyond an immediate refund to the originating address.
 If this proof fails, the funds are automatically returned to their source.

 We observe the evolving adoption of this mechanism since its activation in November 2023~\cite{popov2024blockchain}.
-Interestingly, the first detected \ac{TC}-related refund occurred much later, in June 2024, involving account \href{https://etherscan.io/address/0x80df810ed14feb4bbc6ab78a16dd9b0388a8b1b0}{0x80Df...B1b0} at Block 20178593.
+Interestingly, the first detected \ac{TC}-related refund occurred much later, in June 2024, involving account \href{https://etherscan.io/address/0x80df810ed14feb4bbc6ab78a16dd9b0388a8b1b0}{\texttt{0x80Df...B1b0}} at Block 20178593.
 Prior to this event, we identify transfers totaling 15,780.31 ETH, with impurity score $\varphi \approx 99.35\%$, directly from \ac{TC} into Railgun that did not trigger innocence-proof mechanisms.
 This finding indicates that Railgun initially allows direct inflows from TC without imposing additional restrictions.
 Following this specific incident, the Railgun protocol begins to reject funds derived from \ac{TC}.
-Nonetheless, there are over 2,320.55 ETH deposited into Railgun after the firs refund, but among them only around 506.75 ETH (21.84\%) are refunded.
+Nonetheless, there are over 2,320.55 ETH deposited into Railgun after the first refund, but among them only around 506.75 ETH (21.84\%) are refunded.
 This indicates that this mechanism is not effective and users can still successfully circumvent this restriction.

-\textbf{Other Privacy-Preserving Tools.} Umbra~\cite{10.1145/3589335.3651963} leverages stealth addresses to conceal recipient identities.
+\textbf{Other Privacy-Preserving Tools.} Umbra~\cite{DBLP:conf/www/KovacsS24} leverages stealth addresses to conceal recipient identities.
 Our analysis identifies 6,286.13 ETH transferred from \ac{TC} into Umbra, carrying a notable impurity score $\varphi \approx 93.07\%$, underscoring its steady adoption.
 In contrast, Aztec Connect, previously a prominent Ethereum-based privacy solution with inflows of 2,244.93 ETH at impurity score $\varphi \approx 95.71\%$, ceased operations on March 31, 2023~\cite{aztec2023sunsetting}, consequently diminishing its latest relevance.
 Similarly, another deprecated tool is the Secret Network: Bridge, which received 681.16 ETH with impurity score $\varphi \approx 98.71\%$.
-Its successor, Secret Tunnel powered by Axelar~\cite{secrettunnel}, continues providing user privacy within Secret Network, keeping on-chain transactions and balances fully confidential.
-Additionally, Nocturne~\cite{nocturne_docs} has emerged as a new privacy protocol on Ethereum.
-Although its adoption remains limited, only one \ac{TC} withdrawer \href{https://etherscan.io/address/0xA372766c9133F63b7A4eEEBda186B5DE159eA19D}{0xA372...A19D} appears in our dataset, its appearance indicates that newly developed privacy tools keep attracting user interests.
-Outside Ethereum, CoinJoin ~\cite{coinjoin2013} remains the dominant privacy-enhancing technique for Bitcoin transactions.
-We frequently observe cases where funds originating from \ac{TC} are transferred from Ethereum to Bitcoin via intermediaries like THORChain and SWFT Swap, subsequently funneled through CoinJoin transactions for additional obfuscation.
+Its successor, Secret Tunnel powered by Axelar~\cite{secrettunnel}, continues providing privacy within Secret Network, keeping on-chain transactions and balances fully confidential.